alestic/lambdash/README.txt

-This code is referenced in the following articles: Please these articles for more information.
+This code is referenced in the following articles: Please read these articles for more information.

   lambdash: AWS Lambda Shell Hack: New And Improved!